CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Glossary/p-t.md

 ## S

+### SDK

+SDK stands for "Software Development Kit", and is a collection of software development tools.

+An SDK facilitates the creation of applications by having a compiler, debugger and sometimes a software framework.

+### Service Fabric

+Service Fabric is an open source project developed by Microsoft used to deliver highly available and durable services at cloud-scale.

+For more information see [What is Service Fabric?][]

 ### Single

 A [data type][] that represents a fractional, or very large or small number from `-3.402823e+38` through `3.402823e+38`.